-An athlete is strictly forbidden the use of alcohol, tobacco and non-prescription drugs on school premises, at school functions, traveling to and from events, and other school-related activities.
+- An athlete is strictly forbidden the use of alcohol, tobacco, vape, and non-prescription drugs on school premises, at school functions, traveling to and from events, and other school-related activities.
 Automatic dismissal from a team may result from failure to comply with this rule.
 If an athlete arrives for activities with evidence of being under the influence of alcohol or non-prescription drugs, he/she will not be allowed to participate.
-Coaches are

-- required to report such incidents to the school Administration and appropriate action will follow. - An athlete must display good sportsmanship at all times.
-Intimidation or harassment of officials, team members, or members of other teams will result in the athlete's removal from the game underway. - 3.
-An athlete must travel to and from each contest in the same vehicle unless adjustments are made by the coach. - An athlete is expected to attend all practices, meetings and games unless ill or given prior permission by the coach to be absent. - 5.
-An athlete is obliged to purchase shoes, socks and other personal items not provided by the Athletic Department. - Athletes must comply with uniform/dress regulations established by the Head Coach.
+Coaches are required to report such incidents to the school Administration and appropriate action will follow. - 2.
+An athlete must display good sportsmanship at all times.
+Intimidation or harassment of officials, team members, or members of other teams will result in the athlete's removal from the game underway and appropriate school discipline. - 3.
+An athlete must travel to and from each contest in the same vehicle unless adjustments are made by the coach. - 4.
+An athlete is expected to attend all practices, meetings and games unless ill or given prior permission by the coach to be absent. - 5.
+An athlete is obliged to purchase shoes, socks and other personal items not provided by the Athletic Department. - 6.
+Athletes must comply with uniform/dress regulations established by the Head Coach.
 Rules established by the Head Coach for hair appearance and length may be stricter than those of the CHS Dress Code. - 7.
 An athlete is expected to be dressed in a complete and clean uniform for each contest.
 This includes items such as socks and hats.
 An athlete is expected to be dressed in an appropriate manner for each practice.
 Girls must wear shirts to the waist to any athletic practice and/or contest.
 Changing clothes in public is prohibited. - 8.
 An athlete is to be dressed in appropriate attire for travel to and from games as determined by the coach. - 9.
-An athlete must return, in clean condition, all non-expendable items of his/her uniform within one week after the last contest of each respective season.
+An athlete must return, in clean condition, all non- expendable items of his/her uniform within one week after the last contest of each respective season.
 The coach will determine the method of collection.
 Any lost or misplaced items will be charged to the athlete.
 The amount charged will be the price of a new replacement.
 Students may not take semester exams unless all obligations are met. - 10.
 An athlete is expected to take special notice of all school announcements related to the athletic program. - 11.
 The athlete must comply with all other school rules and policies.
 If an athlete is suspended from school during their athletic season, he/she is automatically suspended from the next scheduled athletic contest(s). - 12.
-Student athletes who goes out of town and miss a game(s)-must sit out one competition for every competition missed. - 13.
+Student athletes who go out of town and miss a game(s)-must sit out one competition for every competition missed. - 13.
 An athlete who quits a team during the season is not allowed to play the sport the following season without permission from the Athletic Director. - 14.
-Student/athletes may not use cell phones or any digital device to take photos in locker rooms/restrooms or anywhere on campus at any time without the permission of the Head Coach.
+Student/athletes may not use cell phones or any digital device to take photos in locker rooms/restrooms or anywhere on campus at any time without the permission of the Head Coach. - 15.
+Reminder to athletes: teachers must be contacted within 3 days of an absence to determine responsibility to make up missed academic work due to the absence.